Exhibition area Flexible Housing

 The residential real estate industry is under pressure—demographic change, changing lifestyles, migration, resource scarcity, and urbanization are presenting planners and cities alike with complex challenges.

-With the new exhibition area Flexible Housing – Opportunities next door, we are opening up an innovative space for thinking and designing: here, living space is no longer understood as a mere structural unit, but as a social, ecological, and economic platform that offers a wide range of opportunities for a sustainable and livable future.
+With the exhibition area Flexible Housing – Close the housing gap we are opening up an innovative space for thinking and designing: here, living space is no longer understood as a mere structural unit, but as a social, ecological, and economic platform that offers a wide range of opportunities for a sustainable and livable future.
 Discover solutions that respond flexibly to social developments – and experience how living space can become a driver of urban transformation.

 The exhibition presents forward-looking living concepts, while experts from politics, business, planning, and research provide important insights on stage.